 determine that you entered a bad email address for a voter, you can fix the

 problem by adding them again under the correct email address.
 If the bad

 address wasn't a good address for the wrong person, a bounce message may come

-back to the CIVS supervisor, and you may receive an email identifying such
+back to the CIVS administrator, and you may receive an email identifying such

 bounces.
 However, don't count on learning all the bad addresses this way: